trianam/trianam.github.io/_theory/1-test.md

 	\label{eq:test}
 \end{equation}

-In equation \eqref{eq:test} is visible a test.
+In equation \eqref{eq:test} is visible a test, is it also possible to write inline formulas like $y=x^2$.
 Note that is also possible to use footnotes[^fn1] in the text.

 ## References
 test